DO040 – Red Hat Agile Integration Technical Overview

 • Perform server management with the Cockpit web management utility

-• Troubleshoot and obtain support
+• Troubleshoot problems and obtain support

 Audience for this course